zilexa/Homeserver/docker/README.md

 ## Frequent tasks
 ### Check status of your apps/containers
-Open Portainer (your.server.lan.IP:9000), click containers, green = OK.
+A. Open Portainer (your.server.lan.IP:9000), click containers, green = OK.\
-Open a container to investigate, click "Inspect" and make sure "dead=false".
-Go back, click Log to check logfile.
+B. Open a container to investigate, click "Inspect" and make sure "dead=false".
+Go back, click Log to check logfile.\
-If needed, you can even access the terminal of the container and check files/logs directly.
+C. If needed, you can even access the terminal of the container and check files/logs directly.
 But an easier way is to go to those files in $HOME/docker/yourcontainer.
 Only persistent volumes (mapped via docker-compose.yml) are there.
 Expendable data (containers, volumes, images) is in/var/lib/docker/.

 ### Update apps
 In Portainer, click on a container, then select _Recreate_ and check the box to re-download the image.